alteryx/promote-python/README.md

 - [`deploy.py`](#deploypy): our primary model deployment script

-- [`requirements.txt`](#requirementstxt): this file tells promote which libraries to install as dependencies for the model
+- [`requirements.txt`](#requirementstxt): this file tells Promote which libraries to install as dependencies for the model

 - [`promote.sh`](#promotesh): this file is executed before your model is built.
 It can be used to install low-level system packages such as Linux packages